mattyoung101/omicron/documentation/docs/about.md

 **(TODO: will need to be fixed for stupid robocup rules)**

-Our members are all very experienced, having competed in 2-3 previous internationals competitions.
+Our members are experienced, having competed in 2-3 previous internationals competitions.
 Our team collectively also has many victories and podium placements in Australian Nationals, States and Regionals competitions.

 We have been preparing for this competition for about **(TODO: how many?)** months and we estimate to have a combined